bkjoye/group71_spotify/index.md

 Can similarity be used to add some (how many?) songs to "base" playlist, and proceed with algorithm written for goal 1?

-Assumption made for now is that “base” playlist is most important, context information can be used for tie braking and sorting (e.g “studying” – less loud songs)
+Assumption made for now is that “base” playlist is most important and song selection can be made by utilizing "similar" songs and playlists.